Bug #10681

 I'll let Jacek confirm the above details of the radio itself and close this as appropriate.

-Updated by Jacek Lipkowski SQ5BPF 10 months ago
+Updated by Jacek Lipkowski SQ5BPF over 1 year ago

 It's exactly like Dan wrote.